bigwad/Playground/artillery.io/README.md

 11. Execute `artillery run playground.yml` from the `Playground/artillery.io/` folder to make sure that artillery works.
 12. Update `Playground/artillery.io/playground.yml` with desired `duration` & `arrivalRate` values.
 13. Keep testing.

+### Debugging

+Open the code in VS Code
+Make sure that the absolute path to `program` attribute is set correctly in the `.vscode/launsh.json` file.
+Click on `Start debugging` icon

 ### Windows